-There are two ways of stopping a deadly pandemic.
-One is through developing immunity, either by exposure to the virus or by inoculation with a vaccine.
-The other is simply to prevent people from dying.
-The key is to prevent the inflammatory response from reaching a level that destroys tissues and its host's organ systems.
-The graph below illustrates the issue.
+There are several ways of stopping a deadly pandemic.
+One is through developing a herd immunity, by exposure to the virus and through inoculation with a vaccine.
+Another is to prevent people from experiencing a heightened inflammatory response.
+When pro-inflammatory (Pro-I) cytokines are triggered above a certain level, the body will start attacking itself, which results in tissue destruction and organ systems shutting down.
+The graph below illustrates the issue: